 This library guide serves as a launching point for researchers, artists, writers, scholars, and students interested in gender identity and sexual identity in the Pacific island region.
 Of particular interest are some of the terms for alternative genders and sexual expression.
 The Hawaiian and Pacific collections provide access to books, magazines, journals, newspapers, music, film, as well as rare and archival materials.
 The librarians in the Hawaiian and Pacific collections can offer search strategies as well as connect you to other resources for research purposes.

-This is a list of vernacular terms from the Pacific region.
+This is a list of terms from the Pacific region.
 These terms do not always have direct equivalencies with English terms.
 The usage of these terms are evolving and their meaning may differ depending on the person.
-We offer these as the broadly accepted definitions for these terms.